quicwg/base-drafts/draft-ietf-quic-http.md

 a mismatch, it MUST respond with a connection error of type H3_GENERAL_PROTOCOL_ERROR.
-If the decompressed field sections match exactly, the client SHOULD associate the pushed content with each stream on which a PUSH_PROMISE was received.
+If the decompressed field sections match exactly, the client SHOULD associate the pushed content with each stream on which a PUSH_PROMISE frame was received.

 Allowing duplicate references to the same Push ID is primarily to reduce duplication caused by concurrent requests.
 A server SHOULD avoid reusing a Push ID over a long period.
 Clients are likely to consume server push responses and not retain them for reuse over time.
-Clients that see a PUSH_PROMISE that uses a Push ID that they have already consumed and discarded are forced to ignore the PUSH_PROMISE.
+Clients that see a PUSH_PROMISE frame that uses a Push ID that they have already consumed and discarded are forced to ignore the promise.

 If a PUSH_PROMISE frame is received on the control stream, the client MUST respond with a connection error ({{errors}}) of type H3_FRAME_UNEXPECTED.